Welcome, Seeker of Forbidden Knowledge, to Tuesday's simpler puzzle, week 36 of the year 2025.

 ---|---|---|

-The murderer was the Mystic, using the Cuneiform Tablet, at the Excavation Pit .
+The murderer was the Coroner, using the Whaling Harpoon, at the Speakeasy .

 All the suspect's details: